AdamKinnell/battleship-board/README.md

 ## Task

-We are not required to implement the full game, just a single component: The state tracker for each player.
+We are not required to implement the full game, only a state tracker for each player.
 In particular, we must implement the following functionality:
 * Create a board.
 * Add a battleship to the board.
-* Take an “attack” at a given position, and report back whether the attack resulted in a hit or a miss.
+* Take an 'attack' at a given position, and report back whether the attack resulted in a hit or a miss.
-* Return whether the player has lost the game yet (i.e. all battleships are sunk).
+* Return whether the player has lost the game yet (i.e. all battleships have been sunk).

+## Run
+This repo contains a Visual Studio 2017 solution with two projects:
+* **battleship-board**: Contains all functionality.
+Built as a library; No executable is produced.
+* **battleship-board-tests**: Contains unit tests to validate the functionality implemented in battleship-board.

+Open the solution file in the repo root and use Visual Studio's inbuilt test runner to execute all tests.
+From the menu bar: `Test > Run > All Tests`